To view more videopoems by various artists, visit Visible Verse on Facebook

 Nov.
 4 & 5, 2011

 It was a blast!
-"The best program yet!"
-I was told repeatedly.
 We were thrilled and honoured to host poets from disparate places: Kath MacLean from Edmonton, Rich Ferguson from Los Angeles, Alexander Jorgensen from Pittsburgh, Britt Hobart from Santa Barbara while our own Tom Konyves delivered an excellent talk on his newly minted VIDEOPOETRY: A Manifesto.
 Links to documentary videos and artists' websites are provided below.

 ARTIST TALK with pioneering videopoet Tom Konyves